niranjanshk27/serialization/README.md

 Properties available in `Serializer`
 * `version` The version of the serializer typically based on the app.
-* `loading` The mode of the serializer.
+* `isLoading` The mode of the serializer.
 Based on the mode, the data is either read (`loading`) or written.

 ## Standard Usage